 The most critical point of the process described above is the initial image acquisition.
 As a result, the higher the quality of the tomographic data, the more accurate will prove the final 3D-printed phantom.
 There are two major factors in obtaining suitable data from CT or MRI: Prevention of artifacts and spatial resolution.
 To prevent artifacts, ideally no metallic materials (e.g. implants) will be next to the region of interest, if no specific artifact reduction techniques are available 22.
 In order to reduce motion artifacts, ECG- and respiratory triggering should be performed during image acquisition23,24.
 Spatial resolution depends on the imaging device; however, a slice thickness of 1.0mm or less is necessary to obtain suitable 3D-printed phantoms without excessive digital postprocessing.

-The above-mentioned modularity, cost effectiveness as well as versatility predisposes the individualizable mock circulation for supplementary use in daily clinical routine.
+The above-mentioned modularity, cost-effectiveness as well as versatility predisposes the individualizable mock circulation for supplementary use in daily clinical routine.
 The presented method can be beneficial for a wide range of clinical and basic research fields.
 The use of realistic models is excellent for teaching young doctors and students the basics of sonography, as well as interventional techniques.
 Especially with interventions, such a model will render the technology more accessible and increase the overall knowledge base of doctors, long-term.
 CT and MRI imaging, especially when looking at hemodynamic flow patterns in the aortic vessels, can be a major addition both in basic science, as well as determining the outcome of surgical and transcatheter interventions.

 ACKNOWLEDGMENTS: